syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 kustomization.kustomize.toolkit.fluxcd.io/kratix-workload-resources created
 ```

-You will notice that we are creating two Kustomizations.
+You will notice that there are two Kustomizations created.
 When scheduling
 Works, Kratix will separate the documents based on their GVK (Group, Version,
 Kind):